Understanding Squatters’ Rights In Texas: A Comprehensive Guide

 Differentiating Between Squatters And Trespassers: What You Should Know

 When it comes to selling a house with a squatter in Texas, it’s critical to grasp the distinction between a squatter and a trespasser.
-Although both may be living on the land without authorization, there are different legal repercussions for each.
+Although both may be living on the house without authorization, there are different legal repercussions for each.

 A squatter is someone who has taken up residence in a property without the owner’s permission and plans to remain for a lengthy period.
 Trespassers enter the property without authorization and do not intend to stay long-term.